Greetings mate and Welcome aboard!

 Whether you’re working with audio or vocals, the fundamental principles are the same.

-We’ll cover setting up your recording environment, configuring FL Studio for recording, and a couple of nifty techniques.
+We’ll cover items needed, setting up your recording environment, configuring FL Studio for recording, and a couple of nifty techniques.

 By the end of this tutorial, you’ll have the knowledge to efficiently record vocals in FL Studio and improve your recording skills.